jacen92/forge/README.md

 How to make an identity
 -----------------------

 An identity is a compressed folder containing some files and secrets.
-Protected archive are not supported yet.
+Password protected archive are supported, add a file with the password in `shared/identity_password`.
 The folder structure exemple can be found in `ansible/identity/dev` so you can copy this directory and customize your own then archive it.

 ```